-The very mention of the word immunity forces us to think of vaccines, white blood cells, platelets and infectious diseases.
-However, the body's first line of defence is the skin.
+The mention of the word immunity brings to mind vaccines, white blood cells, platelets and infectious diseases.
+However, the body’s first line of defence is the skin.
 Anything that enters the body has to pass through our skin or the mucous membranes.
-So by improving the skin's immunity, the body can be better protected from diseases, while also reducing the visible signs of aging.
+So by improving the skin’s immunity, the body can be better protected from diseases, while also reducing the visible signs of aging.

 Scientifically, aging could be explained as a decline in an individual’s ability to respond and defend himself against the various internal and external factors that cause aging like stress, environmental damage and internal disorders.
 We are all aware of the fact that with age our body’s defence mechanisms slow down.
 So we easily fall prey to various diseases and infections.

 We have not been able to completely master the reversal of the natural clock of aging.
 But with newer advances in biotechnology, we have been able to develop growth factors and peptides that show immense promise in enhancing skin immunity.
 Young skin readily generates collagen and elastin.
 In aging skin, the quantity of active fibroblasts is greatly reduced which means that synthesis of collagen and elastin decreases.
 By utilising the benefits of this new technology, we can stimulate the skin’s ability to regenerate faster.

 The latest concept of skin care includes an amalgamation of topical applications, nutritional elements and lifestyle changes.
 Skin, our body’s largest organ, responds best to a holistic approach.
 Providing inclusive care means addressing skin issues inside-out.
 An inclusive approach involves changes that reduce stress and isolation.
 Various external and internal factors cause injury to free radicals which further causes functional cell death.